lcenchew/GoogleAppsScriptFileUpload/README.md

 # GoogleAppsScriptFileUpload
-Upload files to google Drive using Apps Script for web apps
+Web app file upload to Drive using Apps Script

 Only can upload PDF's and JPEG's